 Any rights not expressly granted in these terms are reserved.

-Whilst Canterbury Cathedral endeavours to ensure that the information on this site is correct, no warranty, express or implied, is given as to its accuracy and Canterbury Cathedral does not accept any liability for error or omission.
+Whilst we endeavour to ensure that the information on this site is correct, no warranty, express or implied, is given as to its accuracy and we do not accept any liability for error or omission.

 Canterbury Cathedral shall not be liable for any damages (including, without limitation, damages for loss of business or loss of profits) arising in contract, tort or otherwise from the use of or inability to use this site, or any material contained in it, or from any action or decision taken as a result of using this site or any such material.